internetstandards/toolbox-wiki/DMARC-how-to.md

 - [Special thanks](#special-thanks)

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-# Introduction
-This how-to is created by the Dutch Internet Standards Platform (the organization behind [internet.nl](https://internet.nl)) and is meant to provide practical information and guidance on implementing DMARC.

 # What is DMARC?
 DMARC is short for **D**omain based **M**essage **A**uthentication, **R**eporting and **C**onformance and is described in [RFC 7489](https://tools.ietf.org/html/rfc7489).
 With DMARC the owner of a domain can, by means of a DNS record, publish a  policy that states how to handle e-mail (deliver, quarantine, reject) which is not properly authenticated using SPF and/or DKIM.
 Because DMARC depends on the security of DNS, the use of DNSSEC is highly recommended.